-The Center, directed by Azmat Khan, the Patti Cadby Birch Assistant Professor of Journalism and a veteran international reporter, brings together leaders in global reporting and supports a range of activities and opportunities benefiting students, alumni of the J-School and the public.
+The Li Center, directed by Patti Cadby Birch Assistant Professor of Journalism Azmat Khan, brings together leaders in global reporting and supports a range of activities and opportunities benefiting students, alumni of the J-School and the public.
 The center provides fellowships for recent graduates to report abroad, scholarships for international students, and new curricular activities that bring a global perspective to the school and the professional community.